moliver28/research-handbook/content/handbook/security/security-operations/threat-intelligence/_index.md

 ## <i class="fas fa-chart-simple" id="biz-tech-icons"></i> How We Measure Success

-We measure the success of our threat intelligence program using three key metrics: Adoption Rate, Attribution, and Impact.
+We measure the success of our threat intelligence program using three key metrics: Impact, Adoption Rate, and Attribution.
 We track these metrics using GitLab.com issues and custom labels.

 1. Impact: Measures how often our intelligence helps prevent incidents, detect attacks, and improve response times, and drive significant product improvements that keep our customers secure.
 1. Adoption Rate: Measures the extent to which our intelligence-driven recommendations are accepted and implemented.